-I am a 2012-2015 Presidential Fellow and PhD student at George Mason University’s Schar School Of Policy and Government, as well as a Google Policy Fellow with the Internet Education Foundation.
+I am a 2012-2015 Presidential Fellow and currently PhD student at George Mason University’s Schar School Of Policy and Government, as well as a Google Policy Fellow with the Internet Education Foundation, and an ICANN58 Fellow.
 I research Science and Technology Policy, nationally and internationally and I focus on Internet policy and governance issues (ICANN, encryption, IGF,

 Safe Harbor Privacy Shield, biometrics, Open Government initiatives, privacy, Big Data and ethics, etc.) as well as novel forms of governance.
 I’m mostly (but not entirely) a qualitative or mixed-methods type of guy.
 My main assignment is to assist Dr. Anne L. Washington with her (really cool) research and teaching activities.
 I was previously a Research Fellow with Future of Privacy Forum and a teaching assistant to former Under Secretary of the Navy, Dr. Janine Davidson.

 I graduated with a Bachelor of Science in Political Science (in English) from The College of Political Science at the University of Bucharest in 2008, and in 2010 I graduated from the Master of International Affairs Program (with a Science, Technology and Society graduate minor) at The Pennsylvania State University.
 Between August 2011 and May 2012, I was a student in the Mass Communications Doctorate at Penn State’s College of Communications.
 (As a side note, while there, starting in September 2011 I became Social Media Manager for Onward State, the largest Penn State student-centric blog platform.)